LordGs/Lordvic/README.md

-# 🌐 Kyo's Portfolio Website
+# 🌐 Lordvic's Portfolio Website

 A personal portfolio built using **Laravel**, **React**, **TailwindCSS**, and **MySQL**.
 This project showcases my web development work, coding projects, and personal background.